imbolc/rust-derive-macro-guide/README.md

 want to overwrite the default `fn answer()` implementation if the attribute wasn't used.

-The `qoute!` macro is composable - we can use output of one of them in another.
+The `quote!` macro is composable - we can use output of one of them in another.
 So in the `match` we check if the initializer is passed and create the method implementation or just nothing.
-And finally we use the result in the outer `qoute!` template.
+And finally we use the result in the outer `quote!` template.

 That's all, clone this repo to play with the code.